Skip to main content Skip to footer

 • Town staff will contact staff at partner service agencies so they can attempt to connect with the individuals in the encampment and offer services to them.

-• Town staff will attend to visually inspect the site for litter, encroachment onto municipal structures, safety risks, and other potential by-law issues (for example, off-lease dogs).
+• Town staff will attend to visually inspect the site for compliance with the Encampment Response Protocol, including setback from sensitive uses like playgrounds, staying contained within the maximum encampment footprint size, litter, encroachment onto municipal structures, safety risks, and other potential by-law issues (for example, off-leash dogs).
 If required, Town staff may direct that identified issues must be addressed for the tent to be permitted to stay.
+If the encampment is inside a sensitive use area, the resident will be advised of the need to relocate, and will be given a reasonable timeline to do so.

 • If required, Fire Department staff may attend to address any fire safety violations and provide education around fire safety.